Skip to content

 bounced(src: bounced<MsBounced>) {

-self.counter = 0; // reset the counter in case message bounced
+self.counter = 0; // reset the counter in case the message bounces

 }